Wills Filed for Safekeeping

 - The original will (and codicils if any) in a sealed envelope with your full legal name, address, and last 4 digits of your Social Security number written on the outside of the sealed envelope;

-- $25.00 payment to the Wayne County Probate Court; and
+- $25.00 payment to the Wayne County Probate Court along with the Will Filing Coversheet (WCPC98); and

 - Letter requesting your documents be filed with the Court for safekeeping -- provide your mailing address or email address for the receipt to be sent in this letter.